renatoathaydes/conveniently/README.template.md

 -- This is a template!
--- run dart run generateREADME.dart to generate README.md from this file
+-- run dart run generate_readme.dart to generate README.md from this file
 # Conveniently.

 Write Dart code more conveniently.